 That creates an asymmetry in how mortgage bonds perform.
 When rates rise, mortgage bonds are likely to fall, just like other bonds.
 But if rates fall, mortgage bonds may not perform as well as other bonds, because of those prepayments.
 If you own mortgage bonds, what you really want is for interest rates to stay relatively constant.

 Looking for a low-cost mortgage-bond fund?
-Check out mutual funds such as Fidelity GNMA Fund, Vanguard GNMA Fund and Vanguard Mortgage-Backed Securities Index Fund, and ETFs like iShares MBS ETF, SPDR Bloomberg Barclays Mortgage Backed Bond ETF and Vanguard Mortgage-Backed Securities ETF.
+Check out mutual funds such as Fidelity GNMA Fund, Vanguard GNMA Fund and Vanguard Mortgage-Backed Securities Index Fund, and ETFs like iShares MBS ETF, SPDR Portfolio Mortgage Backed Bond ETF and Vanguard Mortgage-Backed Securities ETF.

 Next: Corporate Bonds